 The director of the Regional Centre of Timișoara stated that the identification mechanism in place to systematically identify vulnerable asylum seekers consists of six annexes, of which three are mandatory: one filled out when the asylum application is registered; one filled out at the preliminary interview; and one filled at the personal interview.
 The other three annexes may be filled out, if necessary, by the medical, integration or legal department.
 The director of the Regional Centre of Timișoara mentioned that in 2022 they identified single women as vulnerable, victims of traffic accidents (asylum seekers who tried to cross the Hungarian border).
 No victims of human trafficking nor asylum seekers with psychological problems were identified.

-The majority of the stakeholders interviewed by the author in Bucharest, Şomcuta Mare Timişoara and Rădăuţi said that they are still not aware of the content of the IGI-DAI identification mechanism in place to systematically identify vulnerable asylum seekers.
+As of 2022, the majority of the stakeholders interviewed by the author in Bucharest, Şomcuta Mare Timișoara and Rădăuţi said that they are still not aware of the content of the IGI-DAI identification mechanism in place to systematically identify vulnerable asylum seekers.
 The legal counsellor in Galaţi mentioned that there are standardised forms, which are filled in at the first four stages of the asylum procedure: registration of the asylum application; photographing and fingerprinting; preliminary interview and personal interview.
 The forms are also filled in by the medical staff and psychologist and the integration department.

 In Bucharest, in 2022 there was no psychologist.
 The screening of vulnerability was carried by filling out the forms by IGI staff in order to determine the individual needs regarding vulnerable cases.
 The centre has three medical assistants and a doctor.
-In 2022, according to the director of Vasile Stolnicu centre unaccompanied minors, single women were identified.
+In 2022, according to the director of the centre in Vasile Stolnicu, unaccompanied minors and single women were identified.

 The director of Şomcuta Mare centre said that specific forms were filled in when the asylum claim was made.
 The vulnerabilities of the asylum seekers identified by IGI-DAI were all visible: pregnant women, single parent families, elderly and unaccompanied children.
 IGI-DAI had no psychologist in the centre in 2021.
 The position was filled on 1 April 2022.

-According to the director of Galaţi centre, all asylum seekers are screened by the medical assistant.
+According to the director of Galaţi centre, as of 2022 all asylum seekers are screened by the medical assistant.
 The Psychologist returned from maternity leave in July 2022.
 She saw all asylum seekers within five days of their arrival at the centre and a follow-up interview is conducted if the asylum seeker consents to it.
-The evaluation is done with the help of an interpreter or with another asylum seekr who speaks English.
+The evaluation is done with the help of an interpreter or with another asylum seeker who speaks English.

-According to the director in Şomcuta Mare, the screening of vulnerability is done by the medical department of IGI-DAI, where the asylum seekers are also asked about their medical history.
+According to the director in Şomcuta Mare, as of 2022 the screening of vulnerability is done by the medical department of IGI-DAI, where the asylum seekers are also asked about their medical history.

-The legal counsellor in Rădăuţi said that theoretically asylum seekers are screened but has no knowledge as to whether this is done in practice.
+The legal counsellor, as of 2022, in Rădăuţi said that theoretically asylum seekers are screened but has no knowledge as to whether this is done in practice.
 Vulnerable asylum seekers are identified by NGOs.
 In 2022 a person with HIV was identified by an NGO representative.
-As of March 2022 the centre had no psychologist.
+As of March 2022, the centre had no psychologist.
 According to the director of the centre vulnerable asylum seekers may be identified at any stage of the procedure by filling in forms.

 Article 12^1of the Asylum Act prescribes that staff training programmes shall include, inter alia, methodology on the assessment of asylum applications made by vulnerable persons and identification mechanisms and assistance for vulnerable persons.